champeauxr/needle/README.md

 ```

 The class must extend a class whose name is the name of the builder class prefixed
 with a `$`.
-This class will be created during the code generat step.
+This class will be created during the code generation step.
 Additionally,
 the file must import a file whose name is the same as the source file, but with
 an `.needle.dart` extension.

 The `.needle.dart` file is created by the code generator and contains the base
 class for the builder.
-This class extends the `ContainerBuilder` class and
+This class extends the `ScopeBuilder` class and
 provides an implementation of the `getMirror()` method that will return
 `ClassMirror` objects for each class annotated with the `@reflect` annotation.
 ```dart